farambis/StatCompare-Whiz/markdown/independent_nonparametric.md

 # Nonparametric methods

-## Mann Whitney Based Probability of Superiority
+## Mann Whitney Based Probability of Superiority (PS)
-The Probability of Superiority (PS) measures the probability (Pr) that a randomly sampled member of Population a will have a score ($Y_a$) that is higher than the score ($Y_b$) attained by a randomly sampled member of population b and can be described by the formula(Grissom & Kim, 2005):
+The PS measures the probability (Pr) that a randomly sampled member of Population a will have a score ($Y_a$) that is higher than the score ($Y_b$) attained by a randomly sampled member of population b and can be described by the formula(Grissom & Kim, 2005):
 $$ PS = Pr(Y_a > Y_b) $$

 Therefore, the PS measures the probabilistic superiority of one group's scores over another group's scores.
 Since it is a probability, the result ranges from 0 to1.
 A PS of 0 means that every member of Population $a$ is outscored by every member of Population $b$.
 A PS of 1 means that every member of Population $a$ outscores every member of Population $b$.